Skip to main content

 Smugglers' Notch programs evenings so you don't have to invent activities after dinner.
 Rockin' Ron the Friendly Pirate shows up weekly, and yes, it sounds absurd, but your kids will be mesmerized.
 Musical blacklight bingo, bonfire gatherings, and Thursday night fireworks (weather permitting) fill the calendar.
 Teens get their own programming at dedicated centers, which means they're not stuck doing "family activities" while you're not stuck entertaining them.

-The resort offers babysitting services if you want an actual adult evening, rare at family resorts and genuinely appreciated by parents who'd like a quiet dinner without negotiating screen time.
+The resort offers babysitting services if you want an actual adult evening, rare at family resorts and appreciated by parents who'd like a quiet dinner without negotiating screen time.

 Self-Catering